trueos/pcbsd/docs/controlpanel.rst

 **Shell:** this drop-down menu contains the shells that are available to users when they are at a command prompt.
 You can either keep the default or select a shell which the user prefers.

+**UID:** by default, the user will be assigned the next available User ID (UID).
+If you need to force a specific UID, you can set it here.
+Note that you cannot set a UID lower than 1001 or specify a UID that is already in use by another user account.

 **Primary Group:** if you leave the default button of "New Group" selected, a group will be created with the same name as the user.
 This is usually what you want unless you are creating a system account and the installation instructions specify a different group name.
 Note that the drop-down menu for specifying a group name will only show existing groups, but you can quickly create a group using the "Groups" tab.